lucashzhang/Packhacks2021/README.md

 To use the site, just visit [alphastacks.aszala.com](alphastacks.aszala,com).
 To run on your own server, simple run ``node index.js`` in the server folder.
 Be sure to edit the location of the SSL certification.

 ## Technologies Used
 The front-end of our website is built using HTML, CSS, and JavaScript / jQuery.
 Our backend was built in Node.JS and Python.
 Our Machine Learning model is built in Python and makes use of the WolframAlpha API.
 Our image-to-text system was built using Python and Google's Tesseract OCR engine.
-Our app is publicly deployed on the Google Cloud Platform using Docker and Kubernetes.
+We also tried to publicly deploy our app on the Google Cloud Platform using Docker and Kubernetes.
 We use Google Firebase for our user authentication service and database.
 ## Inspiration
 College is hard.
 Advanced classes in difficult subjects are very challenging and often we find ourselves needing to ask help.
 Getting quick and easy help is often a struggle as there is usually a large line or you have to make appointments way in advance.
 Especially now with the COVID-19 pandemic, it has become increasing harder to find quick and easy help.
 We wanted to make something that could not only solve this issue, but create a lasting community for people to belong to.
 ## Accomplishments that we're proud of